owntracks/recorder/README.md

 ## HTTP server

 The _recorder_ has a built-in HTTP server with which it servers static files from either the compiled-in default `DOCROOT` directory or that specified at run-time with the `--doc-root` option.
-Furthermore, it serves JSON data from the API end-point at `/api/0/` and it has a built-in Websocket server for the live map.
+Furthermore, it serves JSON data from the API end-point at `/api/0/` and it has a built-in WebSocket server for the live map.

 The API basically serves the same data as _ocat_ is able to produce.